RotherOSS/doc-otobo-installation/content/installation-docker.rst

 **nginx webproxy settings**

-These setting are use when HTTPS is enabled.
+These setting are used when HTTPS is enabled.

 ``OTOBO_WEB_HTTP_PORT``
     Set in case the HTTP port should deviate from the standard port 80.